-III. f - CORD & PLUG
+II. h - CORD & PLUG

-All C Series compact models are supplied with a cord & plug attached.
-It is shipped coiled and secured by a nylon strip to the back of the cabinet near condensing unit area.
+All C Series reach-in models are supplied with a cord & plug attached.
+It is shipped coiled and secured by a nylon strip to the back cover.
 For your safety and protection, all units supplied with a cord and plug include a special three-prong grounding plug on the service cord.
 Select only a dedicated electrical outlet with grounding plug for power source.